Maranatha Phillies/Braves Game

 Seminary on Saturday: The Jesus of the Old Testament

-Join us for an inspiring event where Westminster Theological Seminary teams up with Tenth Presbyterian Church.
+Join us for an inspiring event where Westminster Theological Seminary teams up with Tenth Presbyterian Church for a morning of teaching from Westminster professors on a topic relavant to life in the Church today.
 There is no cost for this conference, but registration is required.
 Lunch is available for a fee.

 NOTE: Day of walk-ins will register for free and must acquire lunch elsewhere.